braboj/the-great-wall/docs/solution.md

 - [Rest_API_routing_test.mp4](..%2Fassets%2Fvideos%2FRest_API_routing_test.mp4)

 ### 6.8.
-Improve the builder simulator
+Improve the builder manager

-After the integration of the views with the builder logic, we will improve the builder simulator based on some issues found during the previous steps.
+After the integration of the views with the builder logic, we will improve the builder manager based on some issues found during the previous steps.

 - [x] Update both sections and profiles after each calculation
 - [x] Add base exception class and extend the error hierarchy
 - [x] Add more unit tests to cover all relevant classes
+- [x] Extend the interface to new requirements during the development
+- [x] Resolve issue with the unit tests
+- [x] Document the code and update the diagrams

 > For unknown reasons, the unit tests are not working as expected.
 The tests are
 > passing, but after the tests something is not closed properly and the test
 > runner hangs.
-Running the simulator multiple times does not show any
+Running the manager multiple times does not show any
 > problems.
 The issue is not yet resolved.

 ### 6.9.
 Allow configuration from the user